The Values: espoused and held to be important.

 Walk into the lobby of your best customer, your major competitor or, even better, your most underperforming business unit and just hang out for a morning.
 The things you see and hear will scare you to death.

 But extrinsic, that is, non-essential, motivation will only take you so.
-The more powerful enabler is intrinsic volition, and that can only emerge in an organizational culture that understands how much the “contract” has been re-written.
+The more powerful enabler is intrinsic volition, which can only emerge in an organizational culture that understands how much the “contract” has been re-written.

 At the end of the day, organizational strategy is not implemented in a vacuum.
-The success of a particular strategy is dependent upon the environment within which it is set.
+The success of a particular strategy depends on the environment within which it is set.
 In organizational life, that environment is the culture.
-In order to be successful, great strategy needs to be augmented by great culture and needs to be monitored.
+Great strategy, to be successful, needs to be augmented by great culture and needs to be monitored.

 But you have to know what you are dealing with.